-- • Wide and round toe box: slippers for foot pain of any sort should always have a forefoot that is round in shape and wide so that the toes are not being squeezed.
+- Wide and round toe box.
+Slippers for foot pain of any sort should always have a forefoot that is round in shape and wide, so that the toes are not being squeezed.

-An ergonomic sole makes walking easier, allowing our feet to exert less pressure when we walk.
-So even when we are home and not involved in much physical activity, we want our feet to work as little as possible.
+An ergonomic sole makes walking easier, allowing your feet to exert less pressure when you walk.
+So, even when you’re home and not involved in intense physical activity, you want your feet to work as little as possible.

-- • Upper material: what material are the slippers made of?
-Most of us want comfort around the house which people tend to equate with stretchable and flexible materials.
-While that is correct, we want to make sure there is also some structure to provide motion control and protect the foot.
+- Upper material.
+Most of us want comfort around the house, which people tend to equate with stretchable and flexible materials.
+While that is correct, you should make sure there is also some structure to provide motion control and protect the foot.

 The Louise slippers incorporate an orthotic insole that will ensure the best pain relief for your plantar fasciitis discomfort.
-Designed with an anatomical arch, they support the arch, prevent excessive pronation, and align your body from the ground up.
+Designed with an anatomical arch, they support the arch, prevent excessive pronation and align your body from the ground up.
 The cupped heel will cushion the source of pain and provide comfort with every heel strike.

 The well thought out design includes a wide and round toe box that gives your toes all the room they need to move about, and extra depth for a relaxed fit that also accommodates custom inserts if needed.

 They are also ideal for sensitive feet, those with diabetes and neuropathy, as they are constructed with a seam-free interior – no protruding stitching and overlays that may irritate the feet and cause blisters and ulcers.

 The airy mesh uppers will keep your feet feeling cool and dry throughout the summer and the slip-on design makes taking them on and off a breeze!